Skip to content

 Winning Hearts and Minds through PSYOP

 Operation Squeeze Play incorporated a robust psychological operations (PSYOP) campaign alongside the physical offensive.
-PSYOP teams distributed leaflets throughout villages and towns within the operational area, clearly warning residents against harboring insurgents or participating in hostile activities.
-Loudspeakers broadcast messages urging civilians to cooperate with Iraqi and coalition forces and highlighted the benefits of peace and security.
+PSYOP teams distributed leaflets throughout villages and towns.

 Intelligence from Interrogations and Seized Materials